 NDP can be used for the channel measurement (e.g. CSI) between sensing transmitter and sensing receiver(s) in sub-7 GHz bands.
 NDP format for sensing is TBD (Motion 22, 21/1015r1).

-The Measurement Instance ID may be used to identify the sensing measurement instance that utilizes attributes of the same Measurement Setup ID

-The Dialog Token field may be a possibility to contain both the Measurement Setup ID and the Measurement Instance ID
+7.1.4.2.3 TF sounding phase

+NDP can be used for the channel measurement (e.g. CSI) between sensing transmitter and sensing receiver(s) in sub-7 GHz bands.
+NDP format for sensing is TBD (Motion 22, 21/1015r1).

+7.1.4.2.4 TBD LTF security update phase

-7.1.4 Reporting phase
+7.1.4.2.5 Reporting phase

-In the reporting phase of a sensing session, sensing measurement results are reported (Motion 15, 20/1851r4).
+In the reporting phase of a sensing measurement instance, sensing measurement results are reported (Motion 15, 20/1851r4).

-Results of measurement performed in a sensing session should be obtained by or reported to its initiator (Motion 11, 21/0147r3).
+Results of measurement performed in a sensing procedure should be obtained by or reported to its initiator (Motion 11, 21/0147r3).

 Transmission of the Sensing Measurement Report frame is initiated by an MLME primitive.
 Both immediate and delayed reporting are acceptable (Motion 21, 21/0908r2).

+7.1.4.3 Non-TB sensing measurement instance

 TGbf editor, append the text below as follows

-7.1.5 Termination phase
+7.1.5 WLAN Sensing measurement setup termination

+The initiator may terminate the agreement of the negotiated attributes identified with the Measurement Setup ID.

+The responder may request the initiator to terminate the agreement of the negotiated attributes identified with the Measurement Setup ID.

+7.1.5a WLAN Sensing session Termination

-In the termination phase of a sensing session, STAs stop performing measurements and terminate the sensing session (Motion 15, 20/1851r4).
+The Initiator and the Responder may terminate the session.
+In the termination of a sensing session, STAs stop performing measurements and terminate the sensing session (Motion 15, 20/1851r4).

 References: